 1. Hop on/off the city hopper ferry

 When in Brisbane, enjoy the free inner city ferry service.
-It is a hop on, hop off service that runs 6am-midnight daily between Sydney Street and North Quay ferry terminals.
+It is a hop-on, hop-off service that runs 6 am-midnight daily between Sydney Street and North Quay ferry terminals.

 Cruise the river to take in the sights on the banks of Brisbane’s inner-city or use it as a free transport service between the city and inner suburbs.
 You can hop on and hop off the ferry every 30 minutes and it runs between 6 am and midnight, 7 days a week.
 It is a great and cheap way to start exploring Brisbane solo.